InterSTEMDev/interstem.us/_posts/april2021blogs/2021-04-23-the-science-behind-note-taking.md

 time: 5 min
 ---
-<h2 style="font-family: Ergonomique Bold">The science behind note-taking: Preferences between handwriting and typing notes</h2>
+<h2 style="font-family: Ergonomique Bold">Handwriting vs. typing notes, and does font color matter?</h2>
 Nadwa Atwi.
 04/23/2021
 <hr>
 Taking notes is one of the most important parts of the learning process.
 Students often spend a lot of time considering how to take notes, only to end up choosing a technique unfit for the material they’re tackling.
 So here we’ll be covering the pros and cons of each and discussing the right font-color combination for ideal note-taking.